railsuser2014/openobject-doc-book-en/3/3_9/accounts_place.rst

 * Company
 * Date

-You can configure these criteria using the menu :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Defaults` and click the `New` button.
+You can configure these criteria using the menu :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Defaults` and clicking the `Create` button.
 According to the criteria you define here, the correct analytic account will be proposed when creating an order or an invoice.

 .. figure::  images/account_analytic_default.png